-Employer: 10.17% or 12.71% of payroll, according to the type of enterprise.
-(Additional contributions are made on behalf of workers in hazardous or unhealthy occupations.)
+Employer: 10.17% or 12.71% of gross payroll, according to the type of enterprise (16% for public sector employers).
+Additional contributions are made on behalf of workers in hazardous or unhealthy occupations.

-The minimum monthly earnings for contribution purposes are equal to three MOPREs.
+The minimum monthly earnings for contributions purposes are equal to three MOPREs.

 The MOPRE is an indexed figure determined once a year.
-The value of the MOPRE is 80 pesos in 2005.
+The value of the MOPRE is 80 pesos in 2007.